Website-2/zbp-language-services.github.io/index.md

 [This website is currently being updated.
 Not all links and pages will work.]<br><br>
 ZBP Language Services provides translation and transcription in the languages English and German to moderators, consultants, agencies and LSPs working in qualitative market research.<br><br>
 These services are provided to you by Zahra-Claire Bahrani-Peacock.<br><br><br><br>
-**Make your medical or consumer project a success with:**
+**Make your consumer or medical research project a success with:**
-* **Lively interpreting** that makes interviews pleasant to listen to, whether it's 1v1s or focus groups with up to 6 participants
+* **Lively interpreting** that makes interviews pleasant to listen to, whether it's 1v1s or focus groups with up to 8 participants
-* **Cultural insight**, so that you can fully understand the cultural differences and better interpret interview series and research results
+* **Cultural insight**, so that everyone can fully understand the cultural differences and better interpret interview series and research results
-* A **British English native** that's bilingual in German, meaning participant reactions and personality are transferred fluently into your language
+* A **British English native** that's bilingual in German, meaning participant reactions and personality are transferred fluently into your end client's language
 * A service provider that's highly valued by others for **fast communication**, **timely deliveries**, **last-minute transcription and content analysis**, and **quick problem solving skills if IT issues arise**<br><br><br>

 ### What I do

-I communicate the thoughts, emotions, reactions and cultural nuances behind spoken words fluently, efficiently and in a lively tone, helping product teams to gain clarity on the direction their product development or marketing campaign should take.<br><br>
+I communicate the thoughts, emotions, reactions and cultural nuances behind the words spoken during a market research interview fluently, efficiently and in a lively tone, helping product teams to gain clarity on the direction their product development or campaign should take.<br><br>
 {% include button.html text="Find out more about me" link="/about/" color="#b14345" %}<br><br>

 ### How I help